Julian Assange: Campaigner or attention-seeker?

-Julian Assange has been reluctant to talk about his background, but media interest since the emergence of Wikileaks has given some insight into his influences.
+Mr Assange has been generally reluctant to talk about his background, but media interest since the emergence of Wikileaks has thrown up some insight into his influences.

-He was born in Townsville, in the Australian state of Queensland, in 1971 and led a nomadic childhood while his parents ran a touring theatre.
+He was born in Townsville, in the Australian state of Queensland, in 1971 and led a rootless childhood while his parents ran a touring theatre.

 He became a father at 18, and custody battles soon followed.

 The development of the internet gave him a chance to use his early promise at maths, though this, too, led to difficulties.

-In 1995 he was accused with a friend of dozens of hacking activities.
+In 1995 Mr Assange was accused, with a friend, of dozens of hacking activities.

 Though the group of hackers was skilled enough to track detectives tracking them, Mr Assange was eventually caught and pleaded guilty.